jaime-olivares/vscode-yuml/README.md

   Default: `leftToRight`
   Example: `// {direction:topDown}`

-+ **generate**: Optional, indicates if a *.png* file shall be generated on each save, sparing some calls to the *yuml.me* web service when reopening.
++ **generate**: Optional, indicates if a *.png* file shall be generated on each save.
 The image file is saved in the same folder as the .yuml file.
   Valid values: *true, false*
   Default: `false`
   Example: `// {generate:true}`